 Types of Malware Attacks

 Malvertising (malicious advertising) is pretty much what it sounds like.
 Hackers embed malicious code in ads is called malvertising.
 Sometimes these criminals purchase legitimate ad space on Google Ads or social media sites to appear real.
 When an unsuspecting victim clicks on the ad to learn more about the product or service, their device may be infected with malicious software.
 Hence, you become a victim of malvertising.
-In some cases, the user doesn't even need to click just be on the same page as the malware.
+In some cases, the user doesn't even need to click on anything, they just need to be on the same page as the malware.

 Malvertising should not be confused with adware which is less harmful and simply displays ads in your browser or on your PC.

-Threat actors use exploit kits to search for vulnerabilities on your hardware or software.
-Basically, this type of malware takes an inventory of the device's hardware and software resources and reports back to the central command.
+Threat actors use exploit kits to search for vulnerabilities in your hardware or software.
+Basically, this type of malware attack takes an inventory of the device's hardware and software resources and reports back to the central command.
 If the malware finds a known exploit, it may install other malicious code to perform other nefarious tasks.

 Man in the Middle Attack (MitM)